Pressing Matter Artist in Residence Programme

 The Pressing Matter consortium hosts an artist residency programme in the Netherlands for which a number of artists and artist collectives have been selected.
-We will be publishing more information about the artists and their work on here in due course.

-The Programme
+About The Programme

 Started in 2021, Pressing Matter is financed by the Dutch National Science Agenda (NWA) and coordinated from the Vrije Universiteit Amsterdam.
 Pressing Matter investigates the potentialities of